When we conduct an audit, the last thing we want for a Fund is to have a Qualified Audit Report.

 Part B Qualifications

-Our objective is to issue unqualified audit reports.
+Our objective is to issue Unqualified Audit Reports.
 We therefore work closely with Trustees to resolve potential issues.
 To engage us, please click on the button below: